-- 9. Click the Print underbase strength chart button. - 10.
-In iColor® ProRIP, the print job will be added to the queue
+9. Click the Print underbase strength chart button.

-- 11. For each chart that is printed, its underbase strength value will be printed alongside that chart. - 12.
-After identifying the chart that you consider to have the highest quality, return to the dialog and choose the underbase strength value.
+11. For each chart that is printed, its underbase strength value will be printed alongside that chart.

+12. After identifying the chart that you consider to have the highest quality, return to the dialog and choose the underbase strength value.